cbargren/react-testutils-additions/README.md

 ##### updateProps
-The componentWillReceiveProps function is called by the parent component, which makes it hard to test.
-Therefore I created the renderIntoTestContainer helper that wraps your component in a container with a updateProps function on it.
+The componentWillReceiveProps function is called by the parent component, which makes it hard to test on your own component.
+Therefore I created the renderIntoTestContainer helper that wraps your component in a container with an updateProps function on it.

 ``` Javascript
 var testUtilsAdditions = require("react-testutils-additions");